lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 * constraints on the available power and/or total energy,

-* constraints on the security characteristics attainable, and
+* constraints on the security properties and guarantees attainable, and

 * constraints on user interface and accessibility in deployment (ability to set keys, update software, etc.).